 The legislative bases for this consultation in Jersey are provided by the Competition Regulatory Authority (Jersey) Law 2001 and the Telecommunications (Jersey) Law 2002.
-In Guernsey, the relevant legislation is The Regulation of Utilities (Bailiwick of Guernsey) Law, 2001 and The Telecommunications (Bailiwick of Guernsey) Law, 2001.
-Any decision resulting from this consultation will be based on relevant laws and duties of the OUR and the JCRA respectively.
+In Guernsey, the relevant legislation is The Regulation of Utilities (Bailiwick of Guernsey) Law, 20012 and The Telecommunications (Bailiwick of Guernsey) Law, 2001.
+Any decision resulting from this consultation will be based on relevant laws and duties of the GCRA and the JCRA respectively.

-The duties of the JCRA in the telecommunications sector are defined in Article 7 of the Telecommunications (Jersey) Law 2002; the duties of the Director General (DG) of the OUR are defined in Section 2 of The Regulation of Utilities (Bailiwick of Guernsey) Law, 2001.
-In addition, there is scope for the States of Guernsey and Jersey to give directions to the OUR and the JCRA respectively.
+The duties of the JCRA in the telecommunications sector are defined in Article 7 of the Telecommunications (Jersey) Law 2002; the duties of the GCRA in the telecommunications sector are defined in Section 2 of The Regulation of Utilities (Bailiwick of Guernsey) Law, 2001.
+In addition, there is scope for the States of Guernsey and Jersey to give directions to the GCRA and the JCRA respectively.